September 10th, 2020

 I’m not interested in writing about the rigor or accuracy of Snap's tech/business strategies or how things turned out for my career or the company, rather I want to focus on my feelings in those days.
 When looking back, and even knowing how things turned out, I learned something about myself, that I’m attracted to idealistic and hopeful environments where there is a lot to look forward to.

 I met Paget Kagy, another 2nd gen Asian American like me, actress and the founder of her own independent TV Series “Kat Loves LA”.
-I discovered her work on Twitter and was engrossed by her essay detailing the importance of Asian representation in the media.
-My success with the new city, job, and girlfriend in 2017 emboldened me to extend myself further by getting involved with local creative projects, such as Paget’s.
-I felt my Silicon Valley quantitative thinking skills and familiarity with building online ecosystems could help the Asian movements I’ve become involved with at the time.
-Paget and I met one afternoon at a local cafe in mid-2017 in K-town, she was attractive, slightly timid at first, and also somewhat apprehensive about her work and the idea of running an aggressive fundraising campaign for herself.
+I discovered her work on Twitter and was engrossed by her essay detailing the relationship Asian media representation has on daily life.
+Her writing gained popular support among frustrated Asians who were confused why they were hitting bamboo ceilings at work, being rated as ‘low personality’ by Harvard admissions, and generally being dismissed by American society.
+My success with the new city, job, and girlfriend in 2017 emboldened me to extend myself with local creative projects like Paget’s.
+I felt my Silicon Valley quantitative thinking and familiarity with online ecosystems could help the Asian movements.
+Paget and I met one afternoon at a local cafe in mid-2017 in K-town, she was attractive, slightly timid at first, and also apprehensive about her work and the idea of running an aggressive fundraising campaign for herself.
 She struggled to find acting roles as an Asian woman, similar to the very character she played in her show.
-Although I sensed Paget’s genuine support for the Asian online movements, part of me also felt that she was fueling these needy online movements of mostly frustrated younger Asian guys to grow her career.
+Although I sensed Paget’s genuine support for the Asian online movements, part of me also felt that she was taking advantage of online crowds of younger Asian guys to grow her career.
 Regardless, I thought she did a great job with season 1 and wanted us to join forces.
 I suggested aggressive goals/budgets to push marketing media with pro-asian messaging to be more mainstream, and she wanted a high budget to focus on the content quality and more episodes.
 We aligned and crowdfunded for her show’s season 2 and received over $50,000 in donations.
-Throughout my relationship with Paget I struggled to get over whether or not she genuinely supported the movement or whether this was just a resume booster for her.
-Regardless, she has a tremendous talent for jumping into online movements and pushing them forward — as I recently found out one year later she became one of Andrew Yang’s biggest campaign promoters.
+Throughout my relationship with Paget I struggled to get over whether or not she truly supported the movement or whether this was just a resume booster.
+She has a tremendous talent for jumping into online movements and pushing them forward — as I recently found out one year later she became one of Andrew Yang’s biggest campaign promoters.
 She and I remain friends and she has great work coming up in her pipeline.

 I was able to experience Los Angeles a different wavelength of human interactions that I didn’t get to experience in Silicon Valley.
-The feeling of hope, love, excitement, and passion from pursuing ideals makes me happier than being complacently comfortable.
 Wander in hope now rather than risk wandering in despair.

 “Have you heard of the illness hysteria siberiana?
 Try to imagine this: You're a farmer, living all alone on the Siberian tundra.
 Day after day you plow your fields.
 As far as the eye can see, nothing.
 To the north, the horizon, to the east, the horizon, to the south, to the west, more of the same.
 Every morning, when the sun rises in the east, you go out to work in your fields.
 When it's directly overhead, you take a break for lunch.
 When it sinks in the west, you go home to sleep.
 And then one day, something inside you dies.
 Day after day you watch the sun rise in the east, pass across the sky, then sink in the west, and something breaks inside you and dies.
 You toss your plow aside and, your head completely empty of thought, begin walking toward the west.
 Heading toward a land that lies west of the sun.
 Like someone, possessed, you walk on, day after day, not eating or drinking, until you collapse on the ground and die.
 That's hysteria siberiana.”